 The major wearable tech player, along with research platform Fitabase, has been changing the way medical research is being conducted with institutions including Johns Hopkins University and the University of Texas MD Anderson Cancer Center among those who have chosen to tap into data from Fitbit users around the world.

-Essential reading: Researchers are flock to Fitbit to fight diseases
+Essential reading: Researchers are flocking to Fitbit to fight diseases

 According to Fitabase, it has collected over 2 billion minutes of physical data over four years on behalf of research customers.
 That's a whole lot of data.